Click on the Link Below to

 b.
 Depreciation of the dollar

 c.
-Higher wages extended to foreign workers
+Higher wages extended to foreign

 d.
 Lower wages extended to foreign workers